bspratt/Arduino-PID-Library/README.txt

  * Adapted for VEX ROBOT-C by Brian Pratt <brianstephenspratt@gmail.com>
- * Assumes that we're controlling RPM using a quad encoder
+ * Assumes that we're controlling rotation speed using a quad encoder
  * N.B. could be further simplified but left a lot alone for ease of
- * tracking any developments in the Arduino code
+ * tracking any developments in the Arduino code, especially the use
+ * of doubles which makes ROBOT-C issue a raft of warnings.